 Dylan was the first guest to tape and didn’t realize that the speakers in the auditorium did not work.
 Audience members had to strain to hear his voice.
 Dylan graciously re-did his songs once the glitches were solved.
 But problems became a familiar part of taping a show at the Ryman, the age-old home of the Grand Ole Opry.

-“We had terrible conditions there,” Walker said.
+“We had terrible conditions there,” Walker remembered.
 “I was conducting the orchestra down in the pit, and I had rats the size of a small cat running across my feet.
 They’d frighten the heck out of you.
 I got used to it after a while.
 The first time they wheeled a sound crane on the stage it fell through the stage.
-Of course, the stage was eaten up with termites.”
+Of course, the stage was eaten up with termites."

 Reid had similar recollections: “There were always a lot of snafus because we were taping live in the Ryman.
 That was just an old church turned into a concert hall turned into a TV studio and it was rough, rough.
 The problem with the speakers was minor because there was always something going on that you would never run into in a television studio.
 It was not air conditioned and we did this stuff in the heat.
 You could sit in the Ryman and look up and see daylight through little holes between the slats in the roof.
 So there was nothing comfortable about it.
 But it was so historic you couldn’t afford not to do it there.”